 Treatment for hepatitis C involves:

 - making lifestyle changes to help prevent further damage to your liver and reduce the risk of spreading the infection

-You'll normally need to take medication for 12 to 48 weeks.
+You'll normally need to take medication for 8-12 weeks.
 This length of time will depend on the exact medicines you're taking and which version (strain) of the hepatitis C virus you have.
 Your doctor will advise you about this.

 There are 6 main strains of the virus.
 In the UK, the most common strains are known as "genotype 1" and "genotype 3".

-There are some things you can do to help limit any damage to your liver and prevent the infection spreading to others.
+There are some things you can do to help limit or even undo any damage to your liver and before you start treatment you can prevent the infection spreading to others.
 These can include:

 - eating a healthy and balanced diet

 - cutting out alcohol or limiting your intake

 - stopping smoking